Mary Callahan Erdoes

 Alternatives have always been a key differentiator in our clients’ portfolios, as we are among the leading providers and investors globally.
 Recently, this asset class has emerged as one of the industry’s largest and fastest-growing areas, primarily driven by the open-ended structure now available to individual investors.
 In response, we have strategically restructured our coverage into two distinct pillars: AWM Alternative Solutions and AM Private Markets.
 This new structure is designed to broaden our coverage and enable meaningful growth, leveraging our rich history of over 60 years and our extensive experience across various investment types.
 With these enhancements, we are poised to expand our coverage and unlock our deep expertise in this area, ultimately providing our clients with innovative and tailored investment solutions across the board – from third-party strategies to funds managed by our own teams.
 By aligning our resources and capabilities with the evolving needs of the market, we are well-equipped to navigate the complexities of the financial landscape and drive sustainable growth in this important area.

-Chart shows Assets Under Supervision
+Assets Under Supervision ($ in billions)

 01